Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Discussion

+In terms of free precession of an axisymmetric NS, let us compare 1E 1547.0$-$5408 and 4U 0142+41 (MEA14).
+The most important feature common to them is the similar degree of deformation, $\epsilon= 1.6\times 10^{-4}$ in 4U 0142+41 and $\epsilon=0.6 \times 10^{-4}$ 1E 1547.0$-$5408 [equation~(\ref{eq:epsilon_1547})].
+This suggests that the deformation in the two objects has a common origin.
+Another resemblance between them is the decrease of the pulse-phase modulation amplitude towards lower energies; at least in 1E 1547.0$-$5408, the effect is consistent with being absent in the soft spectral component.
+As already described in section~\ref{subsubsec:free_precession}, these properties can be interpreted by considering that the soft component is emitted symmetrically around the stellar magnetic axis, while the hard component breaks that symmetry.
+This difference suggests that the two spectral components are distinct not only in their spectral shapes, but also in their emission patterns and/or emission regions.

-While the two sources show very similar behavior, they also exhibit the following 4 differences, which must be explained if the free precession scenario provides a correct account of the phenomenon. \begin{enumerate} \item While we measured $A/P_0=0.08 \pm 0.04$ in 4U 0142+61, the ratio is much higher, $A/P_0=0.25 \pm 0.07$ (nearly $\pm 1/4$ of the pulse cycle) in 1E 1547.0$-$45408 in energies above 10 keV (figure~\ref{fig:amp_vs_energy}). \item The modulation waveform is more squared in 1E 1547.0$-$45408 (figure~\ref{fig:CCF}, figure~\ref{fig:square}), in contrast to the case of 4U 0142+61 in which it was more sinusoidal as seen in figure 3(a) of MEA14. \item While $n=4$ was found optimum in 4U 0142+61, $n=2$ is sufficient in 1E 1547.0$-$45408. \item The hard X-ray pulsation of 4U~0142+61 in the 2009 Suzaku observation was detected only after the demodulation, whereas that of 1E 1547.0$-$5408 is significant even before such corrections (Paper I) . \end{enumerate}
+While the two sources thus show similar behavior, they also exhibit the following three differences, which must be explained in order to further solidify the interpretation. \begin{enumerate} \item While we measured $A/P_0=0.08 \pm 0.04$ in 4U 0142+61, the ratio is much higher, $A/P_0=0.25 \pm 0.07$ (approximately $\pm 1/4$pulse cycle) in 1E 1547.0$-$4508 in energies above 10 keV (figure~\ref{fig:amp_vs_energy}). \item While $n=4$ was needed in 4U 0142+61, $n=2$ is optimum in 1E 1547.0$-$45408 (section \ref{subsec:significance}). \item The hard X-ray pulsation of 4U~0142+61 in the 2009 Suzaku observation was detected only after the demodulation, whereas that of 1E 1547.0$-$5408 is significant even before such corrections (Paper I).